applejuice7867/team-c-deaf-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-If you are not contributing and just want to use this, please go to deaftransportaid.pages.dev.
+If you are not contributing and just want to use this, please go to [The website](deaftransportaid.pages.dev).

 _For more examples, please refer to the [Documentation](https://example.com)_